victorsc45/Portfolio/README.md

    * Contact page for users to contact me by email using their default email service or provider

    * Screenshots are provided as a reference in the `Assets/Images` folder.
 Used Bootstrap to create a similar, responsive layout.
-# Screen Shots of ultimate goal in responsive layout this Portfolio is stylized slightly differently
+# Screen Shots of Mock up
    <img src="Assets/Images/HomeworkExamples/640-index.jpg" width="200px" >
    <img src="Assets/Images/HomeworkExamples/640-portfolio.jpg" width="200px">
    <img src="Assets/Images/HomeworkExamples/640-contact.jpg" width="200px">